 I really get a lot out of the work.
 We have such a wide range of products - from beauty and haircare through to nappies (nenehuku) and household cleaners - that no two calls are ever the same.
 With laundry products, for example, we get lots of Specific queries - people want to know what to use with certain types of material.
 We can't always go into details of all the settings of different brands of machine, though.
 We also get a lot of calls about skincare from people who want to know about specific ingredients in our products.
 You also get fascinating insight into the country's lifestyles.
 For instance, we tend to get lots of calls about cleaning products on a Monday, presumably because people buy them over the weekend, then, towards Friday we'll get haircare and beauty because they're planning a night out.

-Which of the call-centre workers says that she enjoys the variety of things which people call about?
+Which of the call-centre workers says that she finds the equipment that she works with reassuring?